Road rollers come in all sizes

 Rollers are most often used for road construction or for creating compact foundations for large areas although they can also be used in areas as diverse as on landfill sites or agricultural projects.

-The main use for rollers is to crush, knead or vibrate loose materials by applying direct pressure.
-The rolling process is used to compact loosely bound foundation materials so that remain compacted and do not come loose.
+The primary use for rollers is to crush, knead or vibrate loose materials by applying direct pressure.
+The rolling process is used to compact loosely bound foundation materials, so they remain compacted and do not come loose.

-Here is a breakdown of the different types of roller in use on construction projects today, their main advantages and the typical uses to which they may be put.
+Here is a breakdown of the different types of roller in use on construction projects today, their main advantages and the typical applications to which they may be put.

 Probably the most common roller in use today, the traditional cylinder roller is a simple drum or set of drums, usually made of steel.
 They usually come in one of two types.